vsjondhale/LearnRust/README.md

 - Ownership is a set of rules that governs how a Rust program manages memory.
 - The stack stores values in the order it gets them and removes the values in the opposite order.
 This is referred to as last in, first out.
 ### Ownership Rules:
+- Memory management.
 - Ownership is nothing but the ways to mannage the memory.
 - Ownership has control over the memory.
 - Error Free
 - Faster runtime
 - Smaller program size
+- Stack are fixed in size.

 1. Each value in Rust has an owner.
 2. There can only be one owner at a time.